nteetor/yonder/docs/layout/flex.md

         <div class="p-3 border">A flex item</div>
         <div class="p-3 border">A flex item</div>
       </div>
+  - type: text
-- title: '*The "between" and "around" values come from the original CSS values "space-between" and "space-around".*'
+    content: '*The "between" and "around" values come from the original CSS values "space-between" and "space-around".*'
+    output: ~
+- title: Wrap onto new lines
   body:
-  - code: ''
-    output: []
-- title: '## Wrap onto new lines'
-  body:
-  - code: ''
+  - type: text
-    output: []
-- title: Using flexbox we can also control how items wrap onto new lines.
+    content: Using flexbox we can also control how items wrap onto new lines.
-  body:
+    output: ~
+  - type: code
-  - code: |-
+    content: |-
       div(
         replicate(
           div("A flex item") %>%